fluxninja/aperture/docs/content/get-started/installation/agent/kubernetes/sidecar.md

 ## Customizing injection

-Generally, the pod are injected based on the default and overridden parameters provided in the Custom Resource.
+The pods are injected based on the default and overridden parameters provided in the Custom Resource.

 Per-pod configuration is available to override these options on individual pods.
 This is done by adding an `aperture-agent` container to your pod.
 The sidecar